telerik/ajax-docs/api/server/Telerik.Web.UI/OrgChartGroupItemBindingSettings.md

 ## Properties

+###  DataFieldID `String`

+Gets or sets the name of the data field used to uniquely identify each row.

 ###  DataFieldNodeID `String`

 Gets or sets the name of the data field which indicates the GroupItem's parent Node.

+###  DataImageAltTextField `String`

+Gets or sets the name of the data field containing the GroupItem's ImageAltText.

 ###  DataImageUrlField `String`

 Gets or sets the name of the data field containing the GroupItem's ImageUrl.

-###  DataImageAltTextField `String`

-Gets or sets the name of the data field containing the GroupItem's ImageAltText.

-###  DataTextField `String`

-Gets or sets the name of the data field containing the GroupItem's Text.

 ###  DataSource `Object`